Car Free Day on Main Street is a Vancouver festival on the Father’s Day weekend in June featuring live music, market vendors and thousands of people.

 The equally impressive West End Car Free Day takes place on Denman Street the day before the Main Street event, so on the Saturday of the Father’s Day weekend.

-In past years the Commercial Drive Car Free Day event also took place on the Sunday of the Father’s Day week.
+In past years the Commercial Drive Car Free Day event also took place on the Sunday of the Father’s Day weekend.
 As of 2017, however, it takes place in early July instead, which makes sense as the two virtually identical events now no longer compete on the same day.

 Non-Car Free Day Street Parties